 Easily the biggest gripe about living with other people.
 Sharing a house means sharing habits, and not everybody’s that well-educated about cleanliness.

 Four things you can do: wash up as soon as you finish eating, take the bin out if it’s full or starting to smell, make a weekly flat cleaning rota, and RESPECT THE ROTA.

 10) Smoking in the flat

 Another common flatmate complaint, and it’s so avoidable.
 Almost every type of student accommodation is non-smoking - including all Unite Students buildings.

 If you’re a smoker, make the short trip outside to the smoking area.
 Every time.
 It’s a breach of your tenancy agreement - and just very unfair on your flatmates - to do otherwise.

 Too much alcohol and fast food will leave you feeling pretty wrecked pretty quickly.
 But not enough sleep will do it faster.

 It’s vital that you get your 8.5 hours of sleep most nights.
-Once freshers’ is over, learn to feel comfortable saying no to invites.
+Once you're settled in and have a group of friends around you, learn to feel comfortable saying no to invites.
 Pick and choose when you go out, and get your rest.